Mix up a batch of sweet and sour lemon drop candy. No need to boil sugar for this easy 4-ingredient recipe!

 Instructions

-In a bowl or mixer, beat the butter and honey together until it’s smooth.
-Add 2 cups of the powdered sugar.
-Then add the lemon extract.
-Add the remaining 2 cups of powdered sugar.
+In a mixing bowl or the bowl of a stand mixer, beat the butter and honey together until it’s smooth.
+Add 2 cups of the powdered sugar and the lemon extract.
+Mix to just combine.

 Pinch off sections of the dough and roll each into a ball about the size of a marble.
 Lay out the balls on a baking sheet covered with parchment paper.

 Flatten each ball with your thumb.
 About half an inch thick is good, but it doesn’t have to be precise.
-As you can see, we are not good at making them uniform.
+If you prefer, use a small rolling pin, a fork, or cookie cutters to make shapes.

-Homemade Lemon Drop Candy
+Lemon Drop Candy

 Ingredients